By Jesse Van Mouwerik

 Although technological advances in electronic music production and massive record deals have left people divided on how to rate musical skill, the need to create a surreal party environment persists.
 Such an environment is capable, at least for a while, of bringing people all over the world together to share in a moment of extreme excess, but a moment nonetheless.

-Granted, the need to create a fun party environment is a low bar for diplomacy, but it does at times work wonders, such as World War One’s famous Christmas Day truce, when soldiers on the front lines put down their weapons, sang carols, played music, and celebrated the day together in no man’s land, all in the middle of one of Europe’s deadliest wars.
+Granted, the need to create a fun party environment is a low bar for diplomacy, but it does at times work wonders, such as the WWI famous Christmas Day truce, when soldiers on the front lines put down their weapons, sang carols, played music, and celebrated the day together in no man’s land, all in the middle of one of Europe’s deadliest wars.

 To make a rather stark comparison, not far from the grounds of Tomorrowland is the city of Brussels, the political capital of Belgium and the official meeting place for representatives of the European Union.
 Although the work of leaders in Brussels is of much greater consequence than that of any DJ, I’m sure that leaders there would love nothing more than for 180,000 overjoyed people of different nationalities to show up at their doorstep in support of what they did.
 If policy could have as much of an incentive to include people as a lot of music does, maybe such a turnout wouldn’t seem so absurd.